LEMOYNE, PA DEFENSE ATTORNEY PROVIDING REPRESENTATION AT BAIL HEARINGS

 If a bondsman posts bail for a defendant who then fails to appear in court as scheduled, the bondsman may hire a “bounty hunter,” and the judge may issue a bench warrant for the defendant’s arrest.
 The bondsman may also sue the defendant to recover the loss.

-HOW WILL THE RIGHT ATTORNEY HELP YOU WITH BAIL?
+HOW WILL THE RIGHT ATTORNEY IN LEMOYNE HELP YOU WITH BAIL?

 At a Pennsylvania bail hearing, your attorney can ask the court to lower your bail amount or to drop bail entirely and release you on your own recognizance.
 Pennsylvania judges have a great deal of discretion to set, change, eliminate, or deny bail.